What is Planetary Health?

-The reason why GPs have been called upon to lead on planetary health is our central role and trusted role in the community, our frequent patient contacts and our unique capacity to engage with our patients longitudinally and to therefore modify behaviours.
-We well understand the growing burden of non-communicable diseases, however as the system is already under critical stress planetary health offers a unique opportunity to reassess and change the current paradigm from a disease-care model to a healthcare model.
+The reason why GPs have been called upon to lead on planetary health is our central role in the community.
+Our frequent patient contacts and unique capacity to engage with them can modify their behaviours.
+We well understand the growing burden of non-communicable diseases.
+As the system is already under critical stress planetary health offers a unique opportunity to reassess the current paradigm to a healthcare model.
 Once we darken the door of a hospital there is an inevitable carbon, plastic, water and waste footprint that is incredibly difficult to mitigate never mind eradicate.
-That is to say the largest gains in planetary health are to be found upstream from tertiary care.
+That is to say the largest gains in planetary health are to be found from tertiary care.

-The number of climate refugees from regions with greater exposure to climate extremes is likely to increase exponentially, presenting future resource and political pressures that will adversely affect marginalised communities disproportionately.
-Precipitation issues should have particular consideration, not least as healthcare facilities are heavily reliant and in recent years we have seen severe shortages and recurrent contamination of regional water sources.
+The number of climate refugees from regions with greater exposure to climate extremes is likely to increase exponentially.
+This may present future resource and political pressures that will adversely affect marginalised communities disproportionately.
+Precipitation issues should have particular consideration.
+Healthcare facilities are heavily reliant on precipitation.
+In recent years, we have seen severe shortages and recurrent contamination of regional water sources.

 The Dutch theologian Desiderius Erasmus is famed for his quote “prevention is better than cure”.
 A macroscopic view of the Irish healthcare status quo would suggest a distinct lack of Erasmus-like thinking, with emphasis and resources heavily weighted towards cure, or rather the expensive management of inevitable complications.